Rethinking Patch-First Approach: Effective Strategies for Securing Your Business Technology

 Moreover, these concerns can express themselves in an endless array of negative business outcomes, such as lengthy, resource-intensive migrations and security issues.
 Having to work in a scene like that, where any number of things inside or outside the company’s control can turn sour, it’s hardly any wonder IT stakeholders are losing sleep and breaking out the Tums.

-Now pair the notion above with a simple, but highly telling statistic: As many as 82% of reported breaches occur as the result of human error or oversight, such as misconfiguration.
+Now pair the notion above with a simple, but highly telling statistic: as many as 82% of reported breaches occur as the result of human error or oversight, such as misconfiguration.

 A substantially high percentage of potential issues that can be addressed to an acceptable level are fixable before patching becomes necessary.